eventide-project/contributor-assets/get-projects.md

 `mkdir eventide`

-And then change directories into this new directory.
+And then change directory into this new directory.

 `cd eventide`